bnb-chain/bnb-chain.github.io/docs/bcfusion/validators/slash.md

 However, validators also face the risk of losing their stakes if they behave in ways that could harm the network's integrity and reliability.
 This is where the slashing mechanism comes in.
-The slashing mechanism is a set of rules and functions implemented in the `StakeHub` contract (which is a system contract and the address is `0x0000000000000000000000000000000000002002`) that penalizes validators for violating certain conditions.
-The slashing mechanism is crucial for maintaining the BSC network's security, reliability, and integrity.
+The slashing mechanism is a set of rules and functions implemented in the `SlashIndicator` contract (which is a system contract and the address is `0x0000000000000000000000000000000000001001`) that penalizes validators for violating certain conditions.
+The `SlashIndicator` contract will also calls the `StakeHub` contract, another system contract with address `0x0000000000000000000000000000000000002002`, for slashing.

 The slashing mechanism covers three types of offenses: downtime, double signing, and malicious voting.
 Each offense has a different severity and penalty, depending on the impact it has on the network.
 In this document, we will explain the